ahmetcik/OperableVersion/README.md

 # OperableVersion
-A module to make a variables of type version (e.g. '1.2.1') comparable with each other (e.g. using '>=') as well as allow arithmetic operations (e.g. '+') on them.
+A module to make variables of type version (e.g. '1.2.1') comparable with each other (e.g. using '>=') as well as allow arithmetic operations (e.g. '+') on them.
 For example:

 ```py
 from version_operable import VersionOperable